NIBM-SOCE/CurRes26-CS-SE/README.md

 | Year 2 (exit) | Higher Diploma level | Level 5 | NVQ Level 6 (target) | Higher National Diploma in Computer Science with Software Engineering |
 | Years 3-4 (Coventry) | Bachelors Honours level | Levels 5-6 | n/a | BSc (Hons) Computer Science with Software Engineering |

 "Higher National Diploma" is the award-certificate term; SLQF itself uses "Higher Diploma" for the same level.
 Both are used, with the SLQF level stated alongside.
+Final exit-certificate wording is being settled as part of exit-award finalisation; the titles above are the working form.

 **TVEC accreditation:** TVEC accreditation is being actively pursued and has not yet been granted.
 The NVQ-level targets above, and any other TVEC/NVQ-facing mappings referenced from this programme, are targets that may be adjusted once TVEC confirms its specific requirements.
 SLQF conventions are binding now, independently of that outcome.
 Any exit-award or accreditation language should carry this caveat until TVEC's requirements are final.